What in the World Is Cheese Tea?

 Little Fluffy Head Cafe in Los Angeles was one of the first to serve cheese tea in the U.S. Here, customers can order iced tea—traditionally jasmine, oolong or green—which is then topped with a fluffy cloud of whipped cream cheese.
 In the video, Jenny Zheng, founder of Little Fluffy Head Cafe, explains how she makes cheese tea.

-“In essence, the cheese component of the recipe is a cheesecake batter consisting of cream cheese, sugar, dairy and Himalayan salt that is whipped until aerated, resulting in a light and decadent topping,” says Eric Nakata, VP of culinary development at S&D.
+“In essence, the cheese component of the recipe is a cheesecake batter consisting of cream cheese, sugar, dairy and Himalayan salt that is whipped until aerated, resulting in a light and decadent topping,” says Eric Nakata, Executive Chef at S&D.